True-Phi/fawri-plus-website/content/pages/features.md

         tagline: More Chances for Successful Deliveries
         subtitle: 'One Extra Delivery, No Cost'
         text: >
-          If a delivery fails, we’ll make one free reattempt to ensure it reaches its destination.
-Subscribers even get a third free delivery attempt, with no extra charges.
+          If a delivery fails, we’ll make one free reattempt to ensure your package reaches its destination.
+Subscribers even get a third free delivery attempt, with no additional charges.
         image:
           type: ImageBlock
           altText: Background alt text